 include moldspores, dust, and animal dander.

-minuscule, male cells of flowering plants.
+Pollen consists of the minuscule, male cells of flowering plants.
 Pollen from

 garden flowers usually doesn't cause allergies, since this type of pollen is